muvva-krishna/Bigram-StasticalModelling/README.md

-Of course.
-Here is a more readable summary with highlighted points.

 ### **Bigram Character-Level Name Generation: A Tale of Two Approaches**

 This project demonstrates two methods for generating new Indian names by learning from a list of 53,982 existing names.
 The first approach is purely statistical, while the second uses a simple neural network.
 Ultimately, both methods produce the same results, showcasing how a basic neural network can replicate a classical statistical model.